Sepulcro en Tarquinia - an introduction to the poem

 they had to steal the pyx,

-the gold candlesticks and chalice
+the gold candlesticks and that chalice

-of onyx and beautiful gemstones,
+made from onyx and the most beautiful gemstones,

-they had to break all the roofs,
+they had to smash all the roofs,

 coffered ceilings, pulpits, altars

-The church isn’t specifically named in this stanza, but is described as having Titian and Botticelli paintings on the walls and being a place where the music Scarlatti and Vivaldi was performed.
+The church isn’t specifically named in this stanza, but is described as having Titian and Botticelli paintings on the walls and being a place where the music of Italian composers such as Scarlatti and Vivaldi was performed.
 It may well be a church on an island in the Venetian lagoon that was plundered as the population moved from island to island to escape the malaria-infested swamps.
 The church is embued with memories of the amada (aquella virgen de Botticelli con tu rostro/the Botticelli virgin with your face) and the stanza ends on a note of fury induced by feelings of grief:

 ...un gran coro